-When they launch, PA online casinos should offer welcome bonuses to entice new players to sign up and deposit.
-These welcome bonuses could include a no-deposit bonus as well as a deposit bonus.
+PA online casinos offer welcome bonuses to entice new players to sign up and deposit.
+These welcome bonuses include no deposit bonuses as well as a deposit bonuses.

 No-deposit bonuses are awarded when you sign up with the casino.
 These bonuses are perfect for gamblers who want to try a new internet casino before making a real-money deposit.